yongjiaw/semantic-program/README.md

 For instance-oriented memory designs, the same contract clarifies how stored experiences become accumulated semantic state.
 Instance memory can store many experiences; dimension, identity, and lineage specify how those experiences participate in aggregation, retrieval scope, and compositional reuse.

+## Learning as Semantic Commitment

+Learning requires semantic commitment: deciding what an observation is about, what identity it updates, what evidence it should be reconciled with, and what derived state should be trusted for future use.
+These decisions can be wrong or lossy, but they are also what make memory reusable.

+The conservative choice is to defer interpretation until query time.
+This preserves evidence and flexibility, but it can repeatedly push the same work into retrieval, reconstruction, aggregation, policy evaluation, and downstream reasoning.
+The engineering world often makes earlier commitments under scalability pressure: materialized views, feature stores, indexes, caches, stateful stream processors, data warehouses, and microservices all maintain derived state before query time.

+Neither choice is universally correct.
+The important design question is where semantic commitment should happen under a given set of constraints.
+Semantic Program makes that choice more explicit and flexible by separating evidence, identity, lineage, update policy, aggregation, and derived state.
+The goal is not to avoid mistakes, but to make committed learning inspectable, correctible, and governed by explicit semantic structure.

 ## Design Spectrum: Soar, Data Applications, and Hybrid Control

 SAFER provides a shared vocabulary for systems that make different architectural commitments around memory, update, reasoning, and execution.
 The same algebra can be applied in several settings.